shohag1610/langfusion/README.md

 ```bash
 pip install -r requirements.txt
 ```
-3. Train the Model (from project root):
+3. (Download + Clean + Split) the dataset + (Train + Save) the Model locally (run bellow from project root):
 ```bash
 python src/main.py
 ```
-This downloads the dataset, trains the model, and saves it locally.
+## 💬 Interacting with the Local Model (CLI)

-4. Run the Interactive CLI (from project root):
+Get the CLI to interact with local model (run bellow from project root):
 ```bash
 python interfaces/interactive_cli_interface.py
 ```
-## 💬 Interacting with the Model (CLI)
 You will see a prompt asking for a news title and description:

 Enter news title: Sri Lanka hit by oil strike
 Enter news description: Workers at Sri Lanka's main oil company end a two-day strike, held in protest at government plans to sell more of the company.

 [Result] Business